lukkelele/LkEngine/README.md

 My goal is to have a robust application that is _easy_ to extend and add features on.<br>
 A rich core API that is good for performance and easy to use.<br>
 With features such as:
+- Support for multiple platforms.
 - Static reflection.
-- Development tools _(e.g for debugging and profiling)_.
+- Development tools (e.g for debugging and profiling).
-- Serialization, configurability and persistance.
+- Serialization and persistance.
-- Dynamic configurability without rebuilding _(e.g changing log levels, enabling profiling)_.
+- Dynamic configurability without rebuilding (changing log levels, enabling profiling).
 - Crash and error handling.
-- Multiple platform support.

 This is somewhat of a playground for me.
 I will not always conform to standard practices as otherwise is a good rule to follow for a "_real_" project.